List of EastEnders characters introduced in 1990: Disa O'Brien

 It is a rough ride for Disa, as she is severely lacking parenting skills.
 She also finds it difficult to bond with her baby initially, but with the help of Diane and Mark she begins to settle into life in the Square, and she soon grows to love her baby.
 Dot Cotton (June Brown), who often attracts waifs and strays, looks after the child when Disa won't or can't.
 On one occasion, she unwittingly lets a stranger called Ken Raynor (Ian Redford) into the flat, who claims to be Disa's uncle.
 However, Ken is actually Disa's stepfather, and he is also the father of baby Jasmine.
 Whilst Disa was living with him and her mother, she had been the victim of his sexual abuse and rape, which had left her pregnant and driven her onto the streets.
 In an attempt to get Disa back within his power, Ken kidnaps Jasmine, leaving Disa frantic with worry.
 With the help of the police, Dot manages to trap him.
 Ken is arrested and imprisoned, and the baby is returned to Disa unharmed.

 Disa refuses to admit to the sexual abuse she has been subjected to, even when she is told that Ken would be imprisoned for a long time if she did.
 However, she does confide in Kathy Beale (Gillian Taylforth) through the Samaritans.
 Kathy helps Disa to find the courage to tell her mother, Sandra, that Ken had forced both her and her younger half sister to have sex with him, and that he is the father of her child.
 Sandra refuses to believe her daughter at first.
 She hits Disa and accuses her of lying, before breaking down and accepting the truth.
 Sandra makes Disa visit Ken in prison so she can see his response to her accusations.
 While there, a repulsed Disa confronts Ken about the sexual abuse she had endured since the age of 12.
 Disgusted, Sandra informs Ken that she and her children will be testifying to this in court, to ensure that he is locked away for a very long time.
 Sandra then takes Disa and Jasmine back to Sunderland, Tyne and Wear to live with her in February 1991.
+She is mentioned in January 1993 when Dot goes to visit her, having been victimised after her son Nick Cotton (John Altman) is acquitted for the murder of Eddie Royle (Michael Melia).
 More than 30 years later, Disa returns to Walford in December 2022 for Dot's funeral.
 She reunites with Kathy, and thanks her for helping her to open up to her mother about her abuse.
 She gives a eulogy at Dot's funeral where she says that Dot saw something worth saving in those that people would have deemed lost causes such as herself, and reveals that Dot helped to change her life.